• Home

 Cabinets Before Needed A Lot Of LOVE!

 Place the drawers of the cabinets on a table lined with a drop cloth in the order that they get removed.
 This will make putting them back easier.
-Do not mix them up or the hinges may not line up properly when you reinstall them.

 Protect the countertops with a drop cloth or rosin paper.